anishjv/cellapp-analysis/README.md

 Step 5: Use the **gather_plot_summaries** function to collect multiple wells and/or positions that represent the same experiment.
 The function requires a list as the input.
 Each entry in the list must be a string encoding the well and position identifier.
 Notice the capitalization and well number convention used in the example below.
 The output is a dataframe with an additional column for the well+position designation.
 In the future, one more column indicating the experiment will be added.

-Step 6: Use the **fit_model** function to fit a 4-parameter sigmoid to binned data.
+Step 6: Use the **fit_model** function to fit a 4-parameter Hill model to binned data.
 The function expects input data as a dataframe with the first column containing the fluorescence signal and the second column containing the time in mitosis.
 For this model to work, the 0 dosage response must be defined as a positive value.
 This value must be obtained from a -rapamycin well or otherwise supplied.
-If it is unavailable, perform a rough background subtraction as shown below on a temporary basis. quant_fraction must a list that specifies the quantiles to be evaluated for the dosage.
+If it is unavailable, perform a rough background subtraction as shown below on a temporary basis.

+quant_fraction must a list that specifies the quantiles to be evaluated for the dosage.
 The bin range is based on the quantile values of the dosage values.
 Remember that the eSAC dosage distribution is asymmetric (it should be possible to fit it with a log-normal distribution).
-Therefore, the default quantile values (used below) are asymmetric. bin_size is arbitrarily defined and can also be adjusted if necessary.
+Therefore, the default quantile values (used below) are asymmetric.

+bin_size is arbitrarily defined and can also be adjusted if necessary.
 Don't use lower values (the default shown below is empirically defined).

 ```python
 exp_analysis.files(Path(to_inference_folder), cell_type = "HeLa")